Numbzin/Numbzin/README.md

 - 📚 I started my programming journey on my own, learning through books.
 - 🎓 I'm planning to take a course to enhance my skills.
 - 🎮 I have a goal to explore game development.
+- 🔒 I'm also learning about hacking (cybersecurity).

 ```python
 class Developer: